feross/typedarray-to-buffer/README.md

 Say you're using the ['buffer'](https://github.com/feross/buffer) module on npm, or [browserify](http://browserify.org/) and you're working with lots of binary data.
-Creating lots of Buffers here and Buffers there...

-Unfortunately, sometimes the browser or someone elses API gives you back an `ArrayBuffer` or typed array (`Uint8Array`, etc.) and you need to convert it to a `Buffer` so you can work with it easily.
+Unfortunately, sometimes the browser or someone else's API gives you an `ArrayBuffer` or typed array (`Uint8Array`, etc.) to work with and you need to convert it to a `Buffer`.
 What do you do?

-Of course: `new Buffer(uint8array)`.
+Of course: `new Buffer(uint8array)`

-But, alas, every time you do `new Buffer(uint8array)`, the entire array gets **copied** into a new typed array.
-The `Buffer` constructor does a copy.
-This is defined by the [node docs](http://nodejs.org/api/buffer.html), so it can't be changed.
-The 'buffer' module matches the node API exactly.
+But, alas, every time you do `new Buffer(uint8array)`, the entire array gets **copied into a new typed array**.
+This is expensive.
+The `Buffer` constructor does a copy; this is defined by the [node docs](http://nodejs.org/api/buffer.html), so it can't be easily changed and the 'buffer' module matches the node API exactly.

 So, what can you do if you're
-[writing a performance critical application](https://github.com/feross/buffer/issues/22) and can't afford extra copies for no good reason? *Use this module, of course!*
+[writing a performance critical application](https://github.com/feross/buffer/issues/22) and can't afford extra copies for no good reason?

+***Use this module, of course!***

 ## install